Mzamir/EurekaAndOpenFeign/README.md

 - Register microservices as **Eureka Clients**.
 - Use **OpenFeign** to enable seamless communication between services.

-For a detailed comparison between **REST and OpenFeign**, check out our upcoming article where we break down their differences, advantages, and best use cases.

 ---

 ## 1. Setting Up Eureka Server